devloic/flutter2extension/README.md

 Results are impressive.
 2 weeks of work reduced to one day by claude code (with Max plan) The "development" process becomes more like : prompt/test/give feedback.
 80 % of the project was accomplished in the first 2 hours.
 The last miles is were you still encounter the devil.
-When hittinh some tough problems there still is this feeling of "will claude make it or will i have to use my brain for a second and dive in its code?
+When hitting some tough problems there still is this feeling of "will claude make it or will i have to use my brain for a second and dive in its code?
 Should i keep prompting as if it was a slot machine ?"
 With gemini cli at least you knew when the bullshit cycle started so you could stop iterating.
 But Claude gives you some good reasons and confidence to put another coin in the slot